TerranceN/asdf2/Readme.md

 Running
 -------

-Add the cloned folder to your path and run `asdf`
+Add the cloned folder to your path and run `asdf`.

+Certain bash commands (like `cd some/path` won't run correctly because this will be inside of a subshell, which then exits, losing your changes.
+In order to get around that you can source `asdf` instead of just running it.
+Simply add `alias asdf="source /path/to/asdf"` to your `.bashrc`.

+Controls:

 - `<Up>`/`<Down>` -> select different commands